ava-orange-education/Ultimate-Python-for-Fintech-Solutions/README.md

 # Ultimate Python for Fintech Solutions
-Ultimate Python for Fintech Solutions,published by Orange, AVA™
+Ultimate Python for Fintech Solutions, published by Orange, AVA™